QilinZhou56/LLM/README.md

 As a learner and practitioner deeply engaged with the LLM landscape, I've documented my journey through:

 - **Reflective Notes**: Personal insights and reflections that capture my learning experiences and evolving understanding.
+  - Chapter 1 (Intro to LLM)
+    - Mitigating risks of LLMs
+      - Retrieval Augmentation: combining search and retrieval with an LLM to improve results, with external knowledge sources.
 - **Mini-Projects**: Hands-on projects that showcase real-world applications and experimentation with LLMs.

 ## Understanding LLMs